pennlabs/penn-courses/backend/README.md

 2. Compiling postgres (`psycopg2`)

    - **Mac**

-     > :warning: NOTE: If you are having trouble installing packages (e.g. on Apple silicon), you can use the workaround described in the next section ([Trouble Installing Packages (Apple Silicon)](#trouble-installing-packages-apple-silicon)) to run the server in a docker container.

      > :warning: NOTE: If your computer runs on Apple silicon and you use Rosetta to run Python as an x86 program, use `arch -x86_64 brew <rest of command>` for all `brew` commands.

      1. `brew install postgresql`